 After conversations with community members and other designers, I realized these prior interactions were in conflict with the main section of the website.

 The most important aspect of the website was where visitors could read stories of those who have died in immigration detention centers.
-However, my storyboard showed a focus on preliminary actions.
+However, my storyboard was focused on preliminary actions.
 Considering this, I eliminated these prior scenes and focused on ways to enhance the storytelling component of the website.

 Captivate Visitors Through Powerful Imagery

 Using a rich and relevant color palette, I created an initial style frame that set color and typography guidelines for all website illustrations and animation.